lovac42/ReMemorize/src/rememorize/config.md

 ### replace_brower_reposition:
 Replaces the card browser's function for reposition with rememorize functions.
 Use "Reposition..." to change the due only.
 (Same as using negative numbers during review.)
-For new cards, Ivl will be set to graduating interval set in deck options, unless "skip_new_card_types_on_reposition" is set to true.
+For new cards, Ivl will be set to the graduating interval set in deck options, unless "skip_new_card_types_on_reposition" is set to true.
+New/new-lrn card changes are logged, if revlog_rescheduled is enabled.
+Since the intervals do not change on review cards, they will not be logged.

 ### skip_new_card_types_on_reposition:
 If enabled, on new cards, it will invoke the old browser reposition method to change the card's position instead of rescheduling the due date.